Foreigners in California holding an EB-4 (employment-based, preference 4) visa belong to one of the following ten categories:

 EB-4 visas cost around $640.
 They take a few months to more than a year to obtain depending on the non-citizen's profession.
 And foreigners granted EB-4 visas are automatically given legal permanent residence (a green card).

-Below our Los Angeles immigration lawyers discuss employment-based, preference 4 visas in California, including application procedures, fees, and time frames.
+Below our California immigration lawyers discuss employment-based, preference 4 visas, including application procedures, fees, and time frames.
 Click on a question to jump to the answer.

 - 1. Am I eligible for an EB-4 visa in Los Angeles, CA?